Ger district

-A ger district (гэр хороолол, Ger khoroolol) is a form of residential district in Mongolian settlements.
-They usually consist of parcels with one or more detached houses or gers (hence the name), surrounded by two-metre high wooden fences.
+A Ger district (гэр хороолол, Ger khoroolol) is a form of residential district in Mongolian settlements.
+They usually consist of parcels with one or more detached traditional mobile dwellings or gers (hence the name), surrounded by two-metre high wooden fences.
 In other countries, gers are known as yurts.

-Most ger districts are not connected to water supplies, so people get their drinking water from public wells.
+Most Ger districts are not connected to water supplies, so people get their drinking water from public wells.
 For a warm shower or a bath, there are bathhouses.
-Since there is no sewer system, ger district parcels usually have a pit toilet.
+Since there is no sewer system, Ger district parcels usually have a pit toilet.